khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 ### Asymmetric grouped and stacked

 Asymmetric grouped and stacked column charts display two dimensions of data (one nested within another) moving across a time series.
-The number of stacks in an asymmetric grouped and stacked column chart is  notequal as opposed to the [symmetric grouped and stacked column chart](/data-visualization/column-charts/symmetric-grouped-and-stacked).
+The number of stacks in an asymmetric grouped and stacked column chart is  not equal as opposed to the [symmetric grouped and stacked column chart](/data-visualization/column-charts/symmetric-grouped-and-stacked).

 Todo: Add asymmetric example